Get Approved for up to $35,000 in 3 minutes

 Getting EI When You’ve Been Fired or Laid Off

 If you’ve been fired from your job for misconduct, you actually don’t qualify for regular benefits and will be denied EI.
 You have to work the required hours minimum before you can qualify for regular benefits.
 With that said, though, it’s only the regular benefits that you’re unable to qualify for.
-You can still receive EI special benefits such as parental benefits, maternity benefits, sickness benefits and compassionate care benefits as long as you meet the requirements.
+You can still receive special EI benefits such as parental benefits, maternity benefits, sickness benefits, and compassionate care benefits as long as you meet the requirements.

 If you’re working a seasonal job or have a term contract and lose your job due to misconduct before your layoff or end date, you won’t be able to receive employment insurance benefits until you’ve reached your contract date or your layoff date.
 Once you’ve reached that date, there’s a two-week waiting period before you can start receiving benefits.
 However, if you’ve lost your job due to constructive dismissal, you’re still eligible for EI.